Danack/RfcCodex/rfc_etiquette.md

 * Posting on Reddit /r/php or other platform where discussions take place, and then posting a link to internals, saying "these are my thoughts".
 * Asking in a public communication channel asking someone in a neutral way 'are you going to vote?'.

-Private communications trying to change people's minds are a burden that make people receiving them feel bad, even if they aren't intentioned to help the project.
+Private communications trying to change people's minds are a burden that make people receiving them feel bad, even if they are intentioned to help the project.